Multilayer approximate nullspace methods for saddle point systems: Conclusions

 \section{Conclusions}

 We have introduced a new class of multilayer iterative schemes for solving sparse linear systems in saddle point structure.
 We have presented a theoretical analysis for the (approximate) nullspace method.
 We have demonstrated the effectiveness of the new schemes by solving linear systems that arise in a variety of applications and compare them to a classical preconditioned iterative scheme.
 The new schemes may benefit from further preconditioning in the Krylov subspace methods for solving over/underdetermined linear least squares problems.
 This is currently under investigation.
-Although rarely encountered in practice, we believe that a further generalization of the new schemes for linear systems where the $(2,2)$-block is non-square, as well as generalizing the new schemes for over/underdetermined linear least squares problems with saddle point structures is possible.
 Furthermore, a parallel implementation of the new schemes for large-scale problems is also planned as a future work.